estebansolo/python30/docs/16_recursion.md

 # The sum of the numbers from 1 to 5 is equals to 15
 ```

-the above function is a basic example of what we can do, it starts by receiving the number 5 as an argument.
+The above function is a basic example of what we can do, it starts by receiving the number 5 as an argument.

 The first condition is used to end the recursion once the value of the argument is 1 and it will go in a chain by returning the total and adding it to the previous number.
 In other words: